 This revised EA has this new Summary section and the addition of Appendices V and VI for North Carolina.
-The only other changes made were the correction of two errors found in the previous EA.
-In one case it was indicated that the Mississippi River is west of the field planting in Missouri when it is actually east.
-The other case is to correct information that was submitted by Ventria in relation to allergenicity data.
-Ventria has submitted revised data on homology to known allergens and toxins so these data have been added to this EA and can be found in Section VI.
-These new data do not change the conclusions in the EA.
+The only other change made was the correction of an error found in the previous EA.
+It was indicated that the Mississippi River is west of the field planting in Missouri when it is actually east.